-The North Coast recreational red abalone fishery management plan (FMP) will provide a framework to help ensure long-term management of the resource, where management is objective, transparent, and more responsive and adaptive, particularly under changing environmental conditions.
-The FMP is intended to serve as an overarching management document that identifies and discusses key issues that should be considered when drafting and adopting regulations to manage the fishery.
+The North Coast recreational red abalone fishery management plan (FMP) will provide a framework to help ensure long-term management of the resource, where management is objective, transparent and more responsive and adaptive, particularly under changing environmental conditions.
+Intended to serve as an overarching management document, an FMP identifies and discusses key issues that should be considered when drafting and adopting regulations to manage the fishery.
 Once developed, the Project Team may propose that a discussion on exceptional circumstances such as those identified in this draft proposal be included in the recreational red abalone FMP.

-The State will need the ability to respond to anomalous and/or extreme environmental conditions, some of which have not been seen or cannot be predicted.
-In the face of unforseen or extreme environmental conditions that could drastically impact the red abalone resource, more precautionary measures may be needed.
+In the face of unusual or extreme environmental conditions that could drastically impact the red abalone resource, more precautionary measures may be needed.
 Better monitoring for signs of these conditions will be critical to inform precautionary decision-making in red abalone management.
 At its August 27th meeting, the Project Team recommended conducting a "catastrophic environmental safety check" for major events like oil spills, harmful algal blooms, and warm water anomalies.
 They also recommended reviewing other "investigative triggers" (e.g. biological and environmental indicators such as urchin density, kelp abundance, oxygen levels) to determine if conditions are poor and a more immediate response is needed to proactively protect red abalone.
 These would be considered 'exceptional circumstances'.
-Given the challenge of verifying the mechanistic links between some of these ecological and environmental indicators and the status of the red abalone resource, the harvest control rule was streamlined to include only density and length-based spawning potential ratio (SPR).
-Without clear mechanistic links it would have been difficult to include and evaluate other suggested ecological and environmental indicators in the management strategy evaluation (MSE).
+Given the challenge of verifying the mechanistic links between some of these ecological and environmental indicators and the status of the red abalone resource, the decision-tree was streamlined to include only density and length-based spawning potential ratio (SPR); it would have been difficult to include and evaluate them in the management strategy evaluation (MSE).
 Recognizing the importance of monitoring other biological and environmental indicators, the Project Team decided to include these indicators as a precautionary check before consulting an indicator-based decision tree informed by density and length data.

-The draft management strategy is currently structured in two parts - Part A and Part B. Part A, incorporates the precautionary thinking that came from the discussions at the August 27 Project Team meeting to account for the presence of unusual and/or extreme environmental conditions that may impact the red abalone resource.
+The draft management strategy is currently structured in two parts - Part A and Part B. Part A, incorporates the precautionary thinking that came from the discussions at the August 27 Project Team meeting to account for the presence of unusual or extreme environmental conditions that may impact the red abalone resource.
 If an exceptional circumstance has occurred, then further action or decision making is required before determining the status of the fishery (i.e., closed, de minimis, open).
 If no exceptional circumstances have occurred, Part B follows an indicator-based decision tree.